mailreactor/bmad-mailreactor/docs/architecture.md

 - ✅ **Test:** Our business logic, our domain rules, our API endpoints, our email parsing logic
 - ❌ **Don't test:** FastAPI routing works, Pydantic validates, logging library logs, that `email.parser.Parser` actually parses emails
+- ✅ **Test:** That our provider.yaml configuration machinery works
+- ❌ **Don't test:** That the provider config contains gmail, outlook etc as that might change.

 **Rationale:** Keep tests focused and minimal - only verify the value we're adding to the codebase, not that Python or our dependencies work correctly.